AI Cross-Validation

 Answer: After application, the original response is replaced and cannot be directly undone.
 It's recommended to carefully compare both versions before applying.

-Answer: Correction mode currently only supports Chat Shell type agents.
+Answer: AI cross-validation currently only supports Chat Shell type agents.

-Answer: Yes, correction mode settings (including selected model) are saved to local storage and automatically restored when accessing the same task next time.
+Answer: Yes, AI cross-validation settings (including selected model) are saved to local storage and automatically restored when accessing the same task next time.

 Q7: Why is there sometimes no improved version?β

-Answer: If the correction model determines the original response is good enough, it may not generate an improved version, only showing scores and a "no correction needed" message.
+Answer: If the validation model determines the original response is good enough, it may not generate an improved version, only showing scores and a "no correction needed" message.

 π Related Resourcesβ